WXWizard1013/ThermalPeak/README.md

 - AVWX METAR/TAF — aviation weather for short-range confirmation near resolution
 - norm.cdf scoring — fair probability calculated over the bucket range, not a single threshold

+**Signal Alerts**
+- Auto-scan alerts only fire for **new** signals — no duplicate notifications if the same edge persists across scans
+- `/signals` shows all current edges including already-open positions, labelled `📌 Already open — monitoring` vs `✅ New position opened`

+**Take Profit (Limit Order Style)**
+- TP price is fixed at entry as an absolute level: `entry × (1 + tp_threshold)`
+- Stored per-trade in the database/CSV — survives bot restarts
+- When you change the TP threshold in settings, all open positions are immediately recalculated and checked against the new level
+- High-confidence signals (rated ≥ configured star threshold) use a separate higher TP tier

 **Risk Management**
 - Kelly Criterion position sizing with configurable fraction and max bet
-- Per-trade take-profit (standard and high-confidence tiers based on signal star rating)
-- Stop-loss monitoring on all open positions
+- Stop-loss monitoring — poll-based % drop check every 30 minutes
+- **SL Min Floor** — optional absolute ¢ floor that must also be breached before SL fires, protecting cheap entries (e.g. 10% entry) from being stopped out by normal noise
 - Daily drawdown limit — scanning pauses automatically if you breach your equity limit for the day
 - Slippage tolerance deducted from fair value before any signal fires
+- Immediate position check triggered when TP/SL/protection settings change

 **Portfolio**
 - Paper trading with full trade log (CSV or PostgreSQL)
 - Live unrealised PnL on open positions via CLOB price refresh
+- Position detail shows market price (bestAsk per token from CLOB) for both YES and NO independently — values don't need to sum to 100
-- Auto-resolve: checks pending positions against live prices for TP/SL hits every 30 minutes
+- Auto-resolve: checks pending positions against live prices for TP/SL hits every 30 minutes, with retry on failed price fetches
 - Sharpe ratio calculated across resolved trades (shows N/A until 10+ resolved)
-- Shareable PnL card generated as a PNG image — dark card, thermal gradient, all key stats
+- PnL card generated automatically on `/pnl` — 1280×680 HD dark card, thermal gradient, all key stats, centered pill

 **Settings**
 All risk and signal parameters are adjustable at runtime from the Telegram UI — no redeploy needed.
 Changes take effect immediately.
+A **Reset to Default** button restores all settings in one tap.

 ---